mananghonia/localrepo/README.md

 The frontend consumes `/api/users/*` endpoints, manages JWTs via `AuthContext`, and protects the dashboard route via React Router.

+### Friend balances spotlight

+- Open the **Friends** page and select a friend to launch the redesigned breakdown modal.
+- Each group entry still supports one-off settlement via `POST /api/users/friends/<id>/settlements/`.
+- The new primary action calls `POST /api/users/friends/<id>/settlements/all/`, marks every pending group as settled, and surfaces delivery status inside the modal.
+- The hero totals, confirmation copy, and success/error states refresh automatically thanks to the `friendsApi` helpers.

+### Email notifications

+- Configure SMTP credentials (see **Environment Variables**) for `splitwise676@gmail.com` or your own sender.
+- Every participant added to an expense receives an email showing the amount they owe and a link back to Balance Studio.
+- Settlement flows still email both parties and now reuse the same sender for consistency.
+- Logs in `backend/expenses/views.py` capture SMTP failures so you can monitor delivery during development.

 ## Auth API

 | Endpoint | Method | Description |